 Another rotor setting that you may find useful on web pages is links.

 Instead of entering a web address when you begin your Safari session, enter something you wish to search for.
 If you type using the on-screen keyboard, then you will need to return VoiceOver focus to the top of the screen with a touch after typing the search term.
-Otherwise, if you used the voice search button, handwriting or Braille Screen Input, VoiceOver will remain focused on the address text field.
+Otherwise, if you used dictation, handwriting or Braille Screen Input, VoiceOver will remain focused on the address text field.
 Swipe right from the address field to hear what has appeared on the screen.
 You may hear some other items before you encounter the results of your search.
 What turns up will depend on what you typed.
 Some of the items will be suggested web addresses and others will be suggested Google searches.
 There may be a Top hits heading, followed by suggested web pages or perhaps Siri will also suggest a web address.
 If any of these look good, double tap to go straight to the web page.
 If not, there will probably be a Google search heading.
 The Google search heading is followed by suggested Google search phrases..
 When you find a search phrase that suits you, double tap to perform the Google search.
 You will be presented with a standard Google search results web page.
 Be aware that Google search results may start with advertisements for commercial items similar to the item you specified.
 Just keep going past these if you know what you want.
 Google results pages have several buttons at the top of the page to let you refine the search to items like images and maps.
 You will need to swipe past these if you don't want to refine your search further.
-To skip quickly over this section, set the rotor to headings and swipe down until you hear "search results, heading level 1" and then swipe right from here.
+To skip quickly over this section, set the rotor to headings and swipe down until you hear "search results, heading level 1 " and then swipe right from here.
 Alternatively slide your finger down from the top of the screen until you reach some useful search results and then swipe right from there.
 If any of the suggested links are of interest double tap.
 Safari will then display the selected web page and you can explore its contents as before.

 If your search wasn't successful and you want to begin a new search or enter a new web site address, slide your finger slowly down from top centre of the screen and you will find the address field .
 Double tap to enter a new search or web site address.